-The Chambers MHP water system serves a population of approximately 83 people.
+The O'Toole Water system serves a population of approximately 100 people.
 The supply is from a single well.
-The well is pumped to provide an average daily production of about 3,600 gallons per day.
+The well is pumped to provide an average daily production of about 5,100 gallons per day.
 The Appalachian Plateau Province areas consist of nearly horizontal shales, sandstones and coals.
 The aquifers may be porous or slightly fractured.

 The estimated land area (approximately 288 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, Potesta & Associates used an interim 2,000 feet fixed radius delineation.
+The SWAP program's consultant, Potesta & Associates used an interim 2000 feet fixed radius delineation.
 This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.

-Physical Integrity of well or spring
+Physical Integrity of Well or Spring

-Well/Spring Name Source Integrity Well 1 Constructed to Standard
+Well/Spring Name Source Integrity Well 1 Unknown Construction

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+It is not known whether or not the well has been grouted the entire length of the surface casing.
+O'Toole has never completed and submitted required GWUDI testing.